sakoula/XiaoMi-Air-6200U/README.md

-# Hackintosh Xiaomi Mi Air 13.3 Skylake-U 2016 for macOS Catalina & Big Sur
+# Hackintosh Xiaomi Mi Air 13.3 Skylake-U 2016 for macOS Big Sur & Catalina

 Hackintosh your XiaoMi Air 13.3 Skylake-U 2016.
 This is intented to create a fully functional hackintosh for the Xiaomi Mi Notebook Air 13.3'' i5-6200U (Skylake-U 2016).

-> :anchor: **BigSur:** This guide will be updated a couple of weeks after BigSur release afer complete testing to make sure of a stable system :anchor:

 ## Important Notes
 [up up up](#)

 * This guide is for the **XiaoMi Air 13.3 Skylake-U 2016**.
 It will probably work on the **XiaoMi Air 13.3 Kaby Lake-R 2018** models with minor modifications.
-* Following this guide you can run **Catalina 10.5.x up to 10.15.7** and **Big Sur**.
+* Following this guide you can run **Big Sur 11.0.1**. and **Catalina 10.5.x up to 10.15.7**
 * I stopped using **Clover**.
 This guide is for **OpenCore** only.
 If you need to run Clover for any reason you can check the older [Clover Guide](./README.clover.md)
 * All files used and detailed readmes are located in github [sakoula/XiaoMi-Air-6200U](https://github.com/sakoula/XiaoMi-Air-6200U/blob/master/Changelog.md)
 * The guide will work for either **BIOS A05** or **BIOS A06**.
 Bios A09 has **NOT** been tested